Acacia harpophylla

-Acacia harpophylla, commonly known as brigalow, brigalow spearwood or orkor, is an endemic tree of Australia.
-The Aboriginal Australian group the Gamilaraay peoples know the tree as Barranbaa or Burrii.
-It is found in central and coastal Queensland to northern New South Wales.
+Acacia harpophylla, commonly known as brigalow, brigalow spearwood, orkor or ogarah, is a species of flowering plant in the family Fabaceae and is endemic to eastern Australia.
+It is a tree with sickle-shaped phyllodes, spherical heads of golden yellow flowers and subterete straight to slightly curved pods, slightly raised over and constricted between the seeds.
+The Gamilaraay peoples know the tree as barranbaa or burrii.It is found in central and coastal Queensland to northern New South Wales.
 It can reach up to 25 m tall and forms extensive open-forest communities on clay soils.